MarzDell/full-stack-frameworks-with-django/README.md

     -Python3 to run the application.
     -PIP to install all app requirements.
     -Any IDE.
-I used Gitpot.
+I used Gitpod.
     -GIT for version control.

 ## Credits